 JASON NOTT

 Jason Nott of Namibia comes from a well-known family of "nature conservators" who have been involved in development issues in Namibia for decades, even before it was known as Namibia!
 He grew up in a small rural town, and his love for wild Africa was instilled in him at a young age.
 One of his greatest influences as a child was his godfather, Flip Stander, who now runs the Desert Lion Conservation Foundation and is considered the world's leading authority on desert lions.
 Jason spent a year of study in England, returning to Namibia to run a safari for his fellow students at the age of 19, then obtained a Travel and Tourism Management degree at a local university.
 While managing a remote game lodge in Namibia, he developed excellent relationships with local communities all across northwest Namibia, and now he and his guests are welcomed at these fascinating communities.
 "One of my greatest pleasures is sharing the wonders of the country I love with visitors," he says, "and guiding is my tool for doing this."
-Jason met his wife, Amber, when she was in Namibia on a study abroad program as part of her degree in Zoology.
-Both Jason and Amber have a passion for wildlife and its protection, and a strong belief that this is best achieved through the development of communities.
-Jason is a phenomenally knowledgeable birder, wildlife expert, and wonderful traveling companion.
+Jason has a passion for wildlife and its protection, and a strong belief that this is best achieved through the development of communities.
+He is a phenomenally knowledgeable birder, wildlife expert, and wonderful traveling companion.
 In addition to being a guide, he also helps run the Conservation Travel Foundation, which is involved in funding a number of humanitarian and conservation initiatives around the country.

 The Giraffe Conservation Foundation